 Okay, so if templates are really just the overall size and trim areas (broadly), then why use them?

 There isn’t a great reason not to use templates from your printer or publisher.
 I can only speak for Lulu, but we offer these templates not because our creators absolutely have to have them.
 Rather, access to templates just makes it easier for everyone.
-Authors can streamline designing their book.
+Authors can streamline designing their books.
 And Lulu’s print team can dodge numerous problems that might arise from doing your own sizing.

 Get Your Lulu Book Template Design Guide Bundles